DiUS/resilience-android/README.md

 -------------------------
   * Import the project as a regular maven project, ensuring all submodules are imported
   * IntelliJ should pick up the two Android facets, resilience-app and resilience-it
+  * Add the android sdk as a module: http://blogs.jetbrains.com/idea/2011/03/new-concept-of-android-sdk-in-intellij-idea-105/
   * When running integration tests from the IDE, you will need to change the classpath to ensure that the Junit 4.x dependency is before the Android dependency
   * We use an external apklib to generate balloon tips on the map view.
 In the project dependecies for this android module, you will need to ensure the maps.jar is added as a 'provided' dependency in order to be able to deploy from within your IDE.